Glasgow Middle School

 Scholastic Academy Program

 The Scholastic Academy Program is open to all qualifying sixth grade students.
 Qualifying seventh and eighth grade students entering from out of parish, out of state, out of the country, or from a private or parochial school may also participate.
 In order to be eligible for the Scholastic Academy Program, students must score at or above the 90th percentile on a district approved intelligence screening test.
 Students in the Scholastic Academy Program may be enrolled in either Gifted or Great Scholars core classes.
-Students may only remain in the Scholastic Academy Program for a total of two years, and they must maintain at least a 2.5 overall G.P.A.
-During the second year of enrollment in the Scholastic Academy Program, students are evaluated for the Gifted Program.
+Students may only remain in the Scholastic Academy Program for a total of three years, and they must maintain at least a 2.5 overall G.P.A.
+During the third year of enrollment in the Scholastic Academy Program, students are evaluated for the Gifted Program.
 If they do not meet gifted criteria, they do not remain in the program.
 If students do meet gifted criteria, they may be transferred to the Gifted Program.

 Great Scholars Academy

 The Great Scholars Academy parallels the Gifted Program, but Great Scholars students are in separate core classes from identified gifted students.
-In order to be eligible for the Great Scholars Program, students must either 1) score at or above the 84th percentile on a district approved intelligence screening test or 2) achieve two scores of Mastery or Advanced in any two areas of the most recent administration of the LEAP or iLEAP test.
+In order to be eligible for the Great Scholars Program, students must either 1) score at or above the 84th percentile on a district approved intelligence screening test or 2) achieve two scores of Mastery or Advanced in any two areas of the most recent administration of the LEAP assessment.
 Students must maintain an overall 2.5 GPA or higher to continue in the program.

 High School Options